Stock Analysis · Red Rock Resorts Inc (RRR)

 - Casino gaming (slot machines and table games)

-- Food & beverage (restaurants, bars, catering)
+- Food & beverage (restaurants, bars, and related venues)

 Key Figures